Finding a Top Financial Advisor Firm in Los Angeles, California

 Kayne Anderson Rudnick Investment Management, LLC

 To be a client of Kayne Anderson Rudnick Investment Management, LLC (KAR), you’ll need at least $1 million.
 KAR has by far the most assets under management (AUM) of any of these 10 Los Angeles firms.
-It manages $18.9 billion in AUM, which is more than $2 billion more than the second-ranking firm in terms of AUM, Aspiriant, LLC.
+It manages $23.8 billion in AUM, which is over $2 billion more than the second-ranking firm in terms of AUM, Aspiriant, LLC.

 This fee-only firm has seven certified financial planners (CFPs), 16 chartered financial analysts (CFAs), two certified private wealth advisors (CPWAs), one certified trust and financial advisor (CTFA), one certified public accountant (CPA) and one certified divorce financial analyst (CDFA).